 For information about available services and additional steps the RMV has taken under the State of Emergency declaration, including the extension of expiring licenses / permits and vehicle inspection stickers, please visit the RMV COVID-19 site.

 3-24-20 Governor Baker issues Order Assuring Continued Operation of Essential Services in the Commonwealth, Closing Certain Workplaces, and Prohibiting Gatherings of More than 10 People.
-The Order is set forth below, but can also be found here.
+The Order can also be found here.
 A list of “Essential Services” can be found here.
 Guidance on gatherings can be found here.

 In sum, effective Tuesday, March 24, 2020 at 12:00 noon and continuing until Tuesday, April 7, 2020 at 12:00 noon, only businesses that provide essential functions and services related to COVID-19 will be permitted to operate.
 All other businesses that do not provide COVID-19 essential services shall close their workplaces (brick and mortar, not virtual) and facilities.
 Grocery stores, pharmacies, and restaurants providing takeout services are considered essential, and safe distancing practices should be followed at each location.